oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     We successfully performed the vector search, sent the relevant chunks to the LLM along with the question and got the answer.

-    We learned in this lab how to create a complete RAG solution using PLSQL.
+    In this lab we learned how to create a complete RAG solution using PLSQL.
 The table below lists the vector functions we used.

     <table>
       <thead>